 If you have symptoms like fever, onset or worsening of a cough, difficulty breathing or sudden loss of smell without nasal congestion with or without loss of taste, you may have COVID‑19 even if you did not take the screening test.
-You may also have other symptoms, such as sore throat, headache, muscle pain, intense fatigue, loss of appetite and vomiting and diarrhea.
+You may also have other symptoms, such as sore throat, headache, runny nose, muscles pain, unexplained intense fatigue, loss of appetite and vomiting and diarrhea.
 Please comply with the following recommendations to avoid transmitting COVID‑19 to others.

 Other instructions are available.
 Be sure to read the appropriate one to your situation.

 - Do not go to school or work or to an early childhood or daycare centre or any other public place, such as a store.

 - Do not go out for a walk.

 - Do not send your children to their daycare or school and communicate this information to the appropriate person.

 - Do not take public transportation.

 - If you have no one that can help you by picking up your groceries and medications, have your supermarket and pharmacy orders delivered and stay at least two metres away from the delivery person.

 - If you live with others who have no symptoms and were never sick with COVID‑19: